mmcdermott/How-to-PhD/docs/skill_modules/communication.md

 ### Interview Highlights
 *Under Construction*

-## How do you make a good presentation / poster?
+## How do you read papers?
 ### Guiding Questions
-  1. How do you make effective presentations?
-  2. How do you make effective posters?A
+  1. ... for a literature review for an established project?
+  2. ... for general reading to stay abreast of the field?
+  3. ... for reviewing?

 ### Overall Commentary & Key Take-aways
 *Under Construction*